Welcome to the Oakridge U7 Initiation Hockey Program (IP)!

 “With cross-ice hockey and small-area games, there's way more action, way more fun, and it creates more offense.
 I know it was a lot more fun for me growing up with small-ice hockey.
 Skating 200 feet down the ice doesn't make a lot of sense for young kids, and its not a very efficient way to use the ice, either.
 The game's all about skill, creativity and competition.
 Playing in smaller spaces helps develop all of that, plus it's fun, which is one of the things I like most about...”

-Toronto Maple Leafs forward, 2017 Calder Trophy recipient, two-time Team USA gold medalist; Raised on tiny-ice, 3v3, skills-focused hockey.
+Toronto Maple Leafs forward, 2017 Calder Trophy recipient, 2020-21 Winner of the Rocket Richard Award (Top NHL Goal-scorer).
+Two-time Team USA gold medalist; Raised on tiny-ice, 3v3, skills-focused hockey.

 “Station-based practices, small area games, lightweight blue pucks and age-appropriate ice size ensure players are engaged and have the right start in their hockey experience.
 Scaling the game to match the age group allows young players the opportunity for more puck-touches which promotes greater opportunity for skill-development in puck-handling, shooting, skating, coordination and decision-making.”

 OMHA Executive Director